jake83741/vnc-lm/README.md

 ### Notes
 Attachments with large amounts of text require a higher `num_ctx` value to work properly.

-The bot currently can only handle text-focused screenshots through OCR.
+The bot uses OCR to scrape text from screenshots.
+It does not support multi-modal models currently.

 ### License
 This project is licensed under the MIT License.